MarcinOrlowski/laravel-api-response-builder/README.md

         ErrorCode::SOMETHING => 'api.something',
     ],

-If given error code is not present in `map`, Response Builder will provide fallback message automatically (default message is like "Error #xxx").
+If given error code is not present in `map`, ResponseBuilder will provide fallback message automatically (default message is like "Error #xxx").
 This means it's perfectly fine to have whole `map` array empty in your config, however you must have `map` key present: